retrography/digital-methods/index.md

 ## Target Audience

-PhD and research master students from VU, The Netherlands and abroad, engaged in research projects broadly related to business administration or organization studies.
+PhD and research master students from the VU, The Netherlands and abroad, engaged in research projects broadly related to business administration or organization studies.
 We expect a maximum of 25 participants.

 ## Course Outline